Kiowa Township, Barber County, Kansas

-Kiowa Township is a township in Barber County, Kansas, USA.
+Kiowa Township is a township in Barber County, Kansas, United States.
 As of the 2000 census, its population was 1,164.

 Geography

 Kiowa Township covers an area of 48 sqmi and contains one incorporated settlement, Kiowa.
 According to the USGS, it contains one cemetery, Riverview.

 Transportation

 Kiowa Township contains one airport or landing strip, Kiowa Airport.
-Kiowa Airport is closed, it is on the west side of Kiowa.
+Kiowa Airport is closed; it is on the west side of Kiowa.
 It has feed stacked on it.
-There are two grass private landing strips on the east side of Kiowa.
-One a 1/2 mile.
-The other 1 mile.
+There are two grass private landing strips on the east side of Kiowa; one is one-half mile in length, while the other is one mile long.
+A public airport 4 miles Northwest exist 4KS Walz Airport.